 Please wash your hands before putting your mask on and after taking it off.
 Whilst wearing your mask you should not touch your face if possible.
 We are aware some people are exempt from wearing masks or do not have access to them; these people are of course welcome to come without a mask.

 Can I still drop off my prescription at the surgery?

-Yes; but we kindly ask patients to consider ordering prescriptions online to reduce your risk.
+Where possible order prescriptions online to reduce your risk.
 You can also post these to us using Royal Mail services.